JoanaS2/Sea-Essence/README.md

 ## Client Goals
 ### First-Time Visitor Goals:
-* As a First Time Visitor, I want the website's content to be engaging and to be inspiring as well as informed about tropical holiday destinations in the Indian Ocean.
+* As a First Time Visitor, I want the website's content to be engaging and inspiring as well as informed about tropical holiday destinations in the Indian Ocean.
 * As a First Time Visitor, I want to be able to easily navigate the different sections of the page, allowing users to find information effortlessly.

 ### Returning Visitor Goals: